Rock and Roll Is Dead

-"Rock and Roll Is Dead" is the first single released from the 1995 Lenny Kravitz album Circus.
-The song reached the top 20 in Canada, Finland, New Zealand, and Spain, but it underperformed in the United States, peaking at number 75 on the Billboard Hot 100.
+"Rock and Roll Is Dead" is a song by American musician Lenny Kravitz, released in August 1995 by Virgin as the first single from his fourth album, Circus (1995).
+The song, both written and produced by Kravitz, reached the top 20 in Canada, Finland, New Zealand, and Spain, but it underperformed in the United States, peaking at number 75 on the Billboard Hot 100.
+The music video for "Rock and Roll Is Dead" was storyboarded by Andrew Trovaioli and directed by Ruvén Afanador.
+It shows Kravitz performing the song with his band, as well as Kravitz with visual artistic related backgrounds.
+Kravitz was nominated for a Grammy Award for Best Male Rock Vocal Performance for the song in 1996.

 Content

 Kravitz told on the meaning of "Rock and Roll Is Dead":

 Critical reception

-Pan-European magazine Music & Media wrote, "Borrowing half of the riff from Led Zeppelin's Heartbreaker is not exactly the way to back up the statement he's making here.
+Everett True from Melody Maker said in his review of the song, "F***ing way to go, Lenny!"
+Pan-European magazine Music & Media wrote, "Borrowing half of the riff from Led Zeppelin's "Heartbreaker" is not exactly the way to back up the statement he's making here.
 By going retro again, Kravitz reanimates rock totally.
 DJ Hans Van Rijn at Danish radio station The Voice/Copenhagen said, "As rock is still very big in Scandinavia, it will be a big radio hit.
 It's typical of him, the way it's structured.
 Although playable in all day slots, in the evening it will do best on EHR stations which pretend to cater to youth."
-Kravitz was nominated for a Grammy Award for Best Male Rock Vocal Performance for this song in 1996.
+Paul Moody from NME felt it "could've been a classic opener" of the album, noting that it "is the riff from 'Are You Gonna...' played backwards".